Macro photography: Exposure adjustment

+Recent macro lens designs incorporate concepts from zoom lenses, and the focal length can change in conjunction with lens extension as the lens is focused closer, which complicates the exposure compensation calculation.
+Cameras equipped with through-the-lens light meters should adjust the exposure based on the focusing distance and the amount of light passed to the metering sensor(s), although this may require stopping the lens down.

 Chromatic aberration

 Many macro lenses are characterised by a high amount of chromatic aberration, especially when using reversed-lens, extension tube or close-up lens.
 Some macro lenses, called apochromatic lenses, are designed to better control this, such as the Laowa 100mm f/2.8 2x Ultra Macro APO and the Sigma APO MACRO 150mm F2.8.

+Working distance

+Working distance refers to the space between the front of the lens and the subject.
+This depends on the focal length of the lens and the magnification achieved.